 Acid Attacks Damages the Tooth’s Enamel

 The easiest explanation of how tooth decay develops is that it is a result of infection.
 Some types of bacteria that utilize sugars cause this infection by creating acids that destroy minerals.
 As time goes by, those acids slowly destroy the enamel, or the hard outer surface, of your tooth.
-The bacteria, sugar, and acids are one part of the process that goes on inside your mouth.
+The bacteria, sugar, and acids are part of the process inside your mouth.
 The other part involves the minerals- phosphate and calcium – in your saliva and the fluoride in your toothpaste, mouthwash, and water.
 These minerals help your teeth repair from damage caused by acid, effectively replacing your teeth’s lost minerals.

 Repeated Cycles of Acid Exposure Leads to Tooth Decay